Comparing Masco (NYSE:MAS) & FGI Industries (NASDAQ:FGI)

 Masco Corp. engages in the design, manufacture, marketing, and distribution of branded home improvement and building products.
 It operates through the following business segments: Plumbing Products and Decorative Architectural Products.
 The Plumbing Products segment includes faucets, plumbing fittings and valves, showerheads and hand showers, bathtubs and shower enclosures, toilets, spas, and exercise pools.
 The Decorative Architectural Products segment offers paints and coating products, and cabinet, door, window, and other hardware.
 The company was founded by Alex Manoogian in 1929 and is headquartered in Livonia, MI.

-Receive News & Ratings for Masco Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Masco and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for FGI Industries Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for FGI Industries and related companies with MarketBeat.com's FREE daily email newsletter.